Facilities

 Founded in 1982, the UAUIM museum features objects and documents that are representative for Romanian architectural education (the diplomas of the first Romanian architects, official documents concerning architectural education, various documents of the Higher School of Architecture, projects designed by the students of the school and so forth), as well as other items connected to the evolution of architecture: models of famous monuments and buildings, fragments of architectural decoration and wrought iron salvaged from the politically-motivated demolitions of the 1980’s and so forth.

 Additionally, based on a commodatum agreement, UAUIM uses the complex of the fortified church in Dealu Frumos - Schonberg (near Sibiu, Transylvania County), a XIII-XVII-th century complex registered as historical monument, where the UAUIM Study Center for Vernacular Architecture is located; there, various academic, professional and cultural events, including international workshops and student camps, take place.
+A historic house in the same village was recently acquired by the University, and is currently undertaking rehabilitation works which will lead to the creation of new accommodation spaces.

 Students who are Romanian citizens may receive scholarships and financial aid from the state budget, according to the regulations issued every year by the Ministry of Education, Research and Innovation, and the UAUIM statutes.
 At the same time, scholarships are awarded by sponsors to students with outstanding achievements in certain fields of study